 Personal hygiene and affordable solutions

-Apart from training programs, provide employees with enough facilities and sanitation products to improve your sanitary conditions.
+Besides training programs, provide employees with enough facilities and sanitation products to improve sanitary conditions.
 Food service wipes, for example, are an inexpensive and valuable sanitation item.

+Better prepare your facility to meet sanitation requirements.
 Help your staff improve hygiene without doing anything complex or challenging.
 Use polyester towels made to ensure food contact surface sanitation.
-Get food service towels, Quaternary Disinfectant Cleaners, and other proven food safety products in bulk.
-Better prepare your facility to meet sanitation requirements.
+Get bulk food service towels, Quaternary Disinfectant Cleaners, and other proven food safety products.

-Personal hygiene is especially important for food handlers and food servers.
+Personal hygiene is essential for food handlers and food servers.
 Employees with infected sores or cuts should not be allowed to prepare or serve food.

 Food handlers manufacture, prepare, process, deliver, transport, or serve food.
 Employees who have anything to do with food or food contact surfaces must be given training so that they can understand the idea of personal or environmental hygiene.
 Even people who clean equipment and premises should be aware of sanitation and cleanliness.

 The impact of sanitation

 The significance of food workplace sanitation goes beyond regulatory actions.
 Cleaning activities must be done in a manner that will not harm workers.

 Some sanitation tasks require staff to clean potentially dangerous equipment.
-But, having a proper sanitation apparel and safety gear can improve the productivity of your food business.
+But, having proper sanitation apparel and safety gear can improve the productivity of your food business.

 Food safety has become a vital global public health issue as consumers suffer from many foodborne diseases.
-Health concerns from foodborne pathogens make it mandatory for the food industry to take actions to mitigate the situation.
+Health concerns from foodborne pathogens make it mandatory for the food industry to take action to mitigate the situation.

 Regulatory authorities and government agencies worldwide are putting their efforts into enhancing food safety so that no one suffers following the consumption of food items.

 Start improving food sanitation conditions at your facility.
 Provide employees with simple and affordable solutions.
 Use food service wipes, food gloves, and disinfectant cleaners.

 Keep your restaurant’s reputation intact and keep customers coming back.
 Put in place recommended food safety practices and stock approved food handling products.
 Find food safety janitorial and disposable goods at Harmony Lab & Safety Supplies.